microsoft/vscode-docs/docs/python/python-tutorial.md

 ![Debug configurations after launch.json is created](images/tutorial/debug-configurations.png)

-These different configurations are fully explained in [Debugging](/docs/python/debugging.md); for now, just select "Python," which runs the current file using the current Python environment, and automatically stops the debugger when the program starts.
+These different configurations are fully explained in [Debugging](/docs/python/debugging.md); for now, just select "Python: Current File," which runs the current file using the current Python environment, and automatically stops the debugger when the program starts.
 (See the `stopOnEntry` setting in the configuration).

-Run the debugger by clicking the green arrow in the Debug toolbar or pressing `kb(workbench.action.debug.start)`.
+Run the debugger by selecting the green arrow in the Debug toolbar or pressing `kb(workbench.action.debug.start)`.
 Because `stopOnEntry` is set to true in the configuration, the debugger stops on the first line of the file.
 If you examine the **Local** variables window at this point, you see that only automatic dunder variables are defined:

 ![Debugging step 1 - stop on entry](images/tutorial/debug-step-01.png)

 Notice also that a debug toolbar appears with commands to run, step, restart, and stop the program, and that the Status Bar changes to an orange color to indicate debug mode.
-The **Debug Console** also appears automatically.
+The **Debug Console** also appears automatically (if not, select it in the lower right pane).

-Click the green arrow to continue running the program (`kb(workbench.action.debug.start)`), and the debugger stops on the breakpoint.
+Select the green arrow to continue running the program (`kb(workbench.action.debug.start)`), and the debugger stops on the breakpoint.
 The now-defined `msg` variable appears in the **Local** pane and you can work with the variable in the debug console:

 ![Debugging step 2 - variable defined](images/tutorial/debug-step-02.png)

-Click the green arrow again to run the program to completion.
+Select the green arrow again to run the program to completion.
 "Hello World" appears in the debug console and VS Code exits debugging mode once the program is complete.

 > **Tip**: Although the debug console works well for output, it presently cannot take input from a Python program through the `input` or `raw_input` functions.
 In those cases, it's necessary to run the debugger using an external terminal.
 This is easily done by selecting the **External Terminal** debug configuration:<br>
 > ![Selecting the external terminal debug configuration](images/tutorial/debug-external-terminal.png)